Proper Principles of Strength Training for Kids Martial Arts At Pinnacle Martial Arts In Sydney

-- Principle of Progression – This principle means that as the training goes on, the demands of training should be increased gradually.
+- Principle of Progression – This principle means that as the training goes on, the demands of training should be increased steadily & gradually.
 Doing this overtime can help in gaining superior muscular strength.
 The techniques should help the kids to be able to workout with heavier resistances or make more repetitions.
 For this, kids can be made to increase the number of sets, engage in exercises that require different movement patterns, engage in more complex movements and so on.

 - Principle of Overload – The best training session is the one where the kids are willing to push beyond their limits.
 Instructors need to see to it that they are putting all their effort into the task at hand and pushing the boundaries of their limits.
 But, you should also ensure that they are not venturing out of their comfort zone so that they do not overdo anything.
-Overload of training can be achieved by manipulating the intensity, volume, frequency or the type of exercise.
+Overload of training can be achieved by manipulating the intensity, volume, frequency or type of exercise.

-At Pinnacle in Marrickville Inner West and Chester Hill Bankstown Area South West Sydney, we have incorporated many disciplines and integrated the dynamics of Sports Taekwondo, Kung Fu, Korean Karate, Traditional Taekwondo, Hapkido, Boxing, Kick Boxing and fitness to provide the most practical and effective Martial Arts self defence techniques for kids, teens and adults.
+At Pinnacle Martial Arts in Marrickville Inner West and Chester Hill Bankstown Area South West Sydney, we have incorporated many disciplines and integrated the dynamics of Sports Taekwondo, Kung Fu, Korean Karate, Traditional Taekwondo, Hapkido, Boxing, Kick Boxing and fitness to provide the most practical and effective Martial Arts self defence techniques for kids, teens and adults.